ianmaclarty/amulet/README.md

 **WORK IN PROGRESS** Amulet isn't ready yet, but I'm aiming to have a 1.0 release by the end of 2015.

-Amulet is a Lua-based framework for making games.
+Amulet is a Lua-based framework for making games by [Ian MacLarty](http://ianmaclarty.com).

 Here's what Hello World looks like in Amulet: